-2. Statutory 6-Week Public Consultation: October - November 2023
+2. Statutory Public Consultation: Spring 2024

-A 6-week statutory public consultation will begin following publication of a Draft DMAP by the Minister in Autumn 2023, which must be approved by the Minister for Housing, Local Government and Heritage.
-Publication of the Draft DMAP will be accompanied by a Strategic Environmental Assessment and an Appropriate Assessment that have been carried out on the Draft DMAP.
-While the timeline for this 6-week consultation will be dependent on the publication date of the Draft DMAP, it is currently expected to run from approximately mid-October to the end of November.
+A statutory public consultation will begin following publication of a draft DMAP by the Minister in Spring 2024.
+Publication of the draft DMAP will be accompanied by a draft Strategic Environmental Assessment (SEA) and draft Appropriate Assessment (AA) that have been carried out on the draft DMAP.
+While the timeline for this consultation will be dependent on the publication date of the draft DMAP, it is currently expected to run from approximately March through April 2024.

-This statutory public consultation will represent an opportunity for all interested citizens and key stakeholders, as well as groups engaged in other maritime activities, such as fishing, to have their say on the Draft South Coast DMAP Proposal and accompanying environmental assessments.
+This statutory public consultation will represent an opportunity for all interested citizens and key stakeholders, as well as groups engaged in other maritime activities, such as fishing, to have their say on the Draft South Coast DMAP and accompanying draft environmental assessments.
 It is important to note that the outcome of this consultation will determine whether a decision is made by the Minister to amend the Draft South Coast DMAP before seeking the approval of the Minister for Housing and the Oireachtas.
-A decision to amend the Draft DMAP would require an additional further Strategic Environmental Assessment and Appropriate Assessment to be carried out on the amended Draft DMAP.
+A decision to amend the draft DMAP could require an additional further Strategic Environmental Assessment (SEA) and Appropriate Assessment (AA) to be carried out on the amended draft DMAP.